 Does the battery life of the X-Pro 2 suck?

-There are a lot of negative reviews about battery life for the Fujifilm X-Pro 2 floating around the Internet and people email me with concerns about this.
-So hopefully I can clear this up.
+There are many negative reviews about the Fujifilm X-Pro 2’s battery life floating around the Internet, and people email me with concerns about this.
+So, hopefully, I can clear this up.

-Here is what I think is happening; the Fujifilm X-Pro 2 has an internal battery that must charge.
-Blogger or photographers get the camera and for the first day they notice that the battery sucks.
-This could be partly because the camera is draining some of the battery to charge its internal battery.
-Or, brand new batteries need to cycle a few times before you can see their actual life.
-This combo is probably making the camera seem like it performs a lot worse than it really does and people are over reacting.
+Here is what I think is happening: the Fujifilm X-Pro 2 has an internal battery that must charge.
+Bloggers or photographers get the camera, and for the first day, they notice that the battery sucks.
+This could be partly because the camera drains some of the battery to charge its internal battery.
+Or, brand-new batteries must cycle a few times before you can see their actual life.
+This combo is probably making the camera perform much worse than it does, and people are overreacting.

-People also tent to fiddle with the menus a lot more when they first get the camera and this use will drain the battery quicker then just taking pictures because of the power hungry screen and EVF.
+People also tend to fiddle with the menus a lot more when they first get the camera, and this use will drain the battery quicker than just taking pictures because of the power-hungry screen and EVF.

 My experience with the battery on the X-Pro 2

-In one day I took about 700 photos of just daily family life on vacation, by the end of the day I was at 50% battery life.
-I continued to use the camera with the same battery for the rest of the week where it finally died maybe 100-200 photos later.
-Pretty good right?
+In one day, I took about 700 photos of just daily family life on vacation.
+By the end of the day, I was at 50% battery life.
+I continued to use the camera with the same battery for the rest of the week until it finally died, maybe 100-200 photos later.
+Pretty good, right?
 And I’m not lying.
 This is the performance I seem to get regularly.
-I was also use manual lenses if that makes a difference, probably does.
+I also use manual lenses if that makes a difference; it probably does.

-As a reference my Fujifilm XT1 and Sony A6300 could also last me an entire day with moderate use.
-My Sony A7rII would use about two or three batteries in one day and my Canon 5DII could go about a week of vacationing on one battery.
+As a reference, my Fujifilm XT1 and Sony A6300 could also last me an entire day with moderate use.
+My Sony A7rII would use about two or three batteries in one day, and my Canon 5DII could take about a week of vacationing on one battery.

-If the camera was only in OVF mode I could see it lasting longer maybe, but I’ve yet to test this.
+If the camera was only in OVF mode, I could see it lasting longer, but I’ve yet to test this.

-One thing I’ve gotten really good about doing from shooting with Sony for so long, was to make sure I turn off the camera between each use.
-The reason is the camera will wait two minute minimum before going into auto power off and with the insane resolution of the X-Pro 2 rear screen this can wreak havoc on battery life.
-Fujifilm really should allow us to set stand-bye to 30 seconds.
-Or at least one minute like every other camera on the planet.
-The Sony A6300 allows for stand-bye at as low as 10 seconds.
+One thing I’ve gotten really good about doing from shooting with Sony for so long is turning off the camera between each use.
+The reason is the camera will wait two minutes minimum before going into auto power off, and with the insane resolution of the X-Pro 2 rear screen, this can wreak havoc on battery life.
+Fujifilm really should allow us to set stand-by to 30 seconds—or at least one minute like every other camera on the planet.
+The Sony A6300 allows for stand-by at as low as 10 seconds.

-As far as stand-bye drain, or when the camera is off, the drain on the battery is not bad at all.
+Regarding a stand-by drain, or when the camera is off, the drain on the battery is not bad at all.
 Maybe 10% a week when left unused – if that.
-Whereas my Sony A7rII is dead every time I pick it up after a few weeks from leaving in a full battery.
+My Sony A7rII is dead every time I pick it up after a few weeks of leaving it on a full battery.
 It’s so frustrating.
-And I’m not trying to trash Sony, I love my Sony cameras, they just break the record for having the worst battery performance in any electronic device in the history of mankind, except maybe the Xbox One controller and the first few iterations of the GoPro.
+And I’m not trying to trash Sony, I love my Sony cameras, they break the record for having the worst battery performance in any electronic device in the history of mankind, except maybe the Xbox One controller and the first few iterations of the GoPro.

-One thing I don’t like about the battery on the X-Pro 2 is the battery goes from 20% to off in no time at all.
-This could be because some of my batteries are still brand new, not sure, but it definitely has been happening on my Wasabi batteries.
+One thing I don’t like about the battery on the X-Pro 2 is that it goes from 20% to off in no time at all.
+This could be because some of my batteries are still brand new; I’m not sure, but it has been happening on my Wasabi batteries.

 I will continue to test and update.